đź“š Using Prompts, Features as Tools and Knowledge

 restrictions?
 That way, I can recommend a restaurant that you'll love.

-This makes a lot of sense because it the user’s food preference is not part of the prompt.
+This makes a lot of sense because the user’s food preference is not part of the prompt.

 Adding food preference to the prompt would be a good option and you can test that out on your own.
 But there is an alternative that we explore in the next section, Features as Tools.